HardikGoyal905/Face_Swap/README.md

 # Face Swap
 A face swapping tool, to swap the face in a video with the face in a photo.
 A folder of photos, where each photo swaps over the folder of videos, outputs the face swapped videos.
+If you are a developer, you are encouraged to go through the code.

 [Google Colab](https://colab.research.google.com/drive/1YA_bHKExdEzaCjAAPVyeVfM09pX5PntP?usp=sharing)